Book General Admission

 Transport and Migration

 During the years of early migration, the first steps to leaving Ulster involved a long walk to the port or a horse and cart ride if you could afford it.
-From there, many would embark on the long and dangerous 3,000 mile crossing of the Atlantic Ocean.
-Over time, transport evolved and railways replaced the wagon and the ocean could be crossed in less that 14 days by iron steam ships.
-Experience what this journey would have been like for our brave emigrant ancestors.
+From there, many embarked on the long and dangerous 3,000-mile crossing of the Atlantic Ocean.
+Over time, transport evolved and railways replaced the wagon and the ocean could be crossed in less than 14 days by iron steam ships.
+Experience what this journey would have been like.

 Survival and Prosperity